 Pay special attention to areas of your site where consistent elements appear on every single page, such as your header, footer, and sidebar areas.
 These are typically where you want critical information or calls to action.
-For example, my book cover appears in the footer section of every page on my site.

 3. Craft your homepage.

 If you’re using WordPress, be careful that your homepage doesn’t automatically default to showing blog posts—especially if you’re not going to blog!
 (For instructions on how to have a static homepage when using WordPress, visit my post here.)

 What appears on your homepage will be highly dependent (at least at first) on the WordPress theme that you choose.
 A simple homepage design will have the following elements: